-The changes to the lodgement process are not intended to cut down the important roles of the current court registries in managing cases through to hearing.
+The changes to the lodgment process are not intended to cut down the important roles of the current court registries in managing cases through to hearing.
 Registries responsible for appellate work will receive early notice of the lodgment of an appeal and will be able to manage a case immediately thereafter.

-The existing arrangements for lodging appeals from the Drug Court and Land and Environment Court will be retained, as these courts will not be part of the CourtLink system.
+The existing arrangements for lodging appeals from the Drug Court and the Land and Environment Court will be retained, as these courts will not be part of the CourtLink system.

-Schedule 6 amends the Criminal Procedure (Justices and Local Courts) Act 1986 to clarify that a Registrar can grant an extension for lodgement of a Court Attendance Notice, and that both a Magistrate and a Registrar can grant an extension outside of the initial 7-day period.

-Currently, sections 52 and 117 of the Criminal Procedure (Justices and Local Courts) Act 1986 require that Court Attendance Notices be filed at the registry within seven days after service on the defendant.
+Schedule 6 amends the Criminal Procedure (Justices and Local Courts) Act 1986 to clarify that a registrar can grant an extension for lodgment of a court attendance notice, and that both a magistrate and a registrar can grant an extension outside the initial seven-day period.
+Currently, sections 52 and 117 of the Criminal Procedure (Justices and Local Courts) Act 1986 require that court attendance notices be filed at the registry within seven days after service on the defendant.
 The section was originally inserted to ensure that documents were filed in court sufficiently ahead of the hearing date.

-Under the legislation, a Registrar is unable to grant an extension to this seven-day period.
-The proposed amendment to section 52 allows a Registrar to grant an extension.
-In addition, that Bill proposes to amend section 177(5) so that both a Magistrate and a Registrar can grant an extension after the seven-day period has expired.
+Under the legislation, a registrar is unable to grant an extension to this seven-day period.
+The amendment to section 52 allows a registrar to grant an extension.
+In addition, the bill amends section 177 (5) so that both a magistrate and a registrar can grant an extension after the seven-day period has expired.

-Schedule 6 further amends the Criminal Procedure Act 1986 to remove any ambiguity that a Police Officer cannot issue a subpoena under the Criminal Procedure Act.
-The Crown Solicitors Office recently noted some conflicting legal argument that suggested that a Police Officer might not be able to issue a subpoena.
-To put this beyond doubt, this suggested amendment changes sections 222 and 224 to clarify that a Police Officer can issue a subpoena.
-Additionally, section 218 will be amended so that Police Officers will not be personally liable for any costs incurred.
+Schedule 6 further amends the Criminal Procedure Act 1986 to remove any ambiguity that a police officer cannot issue a subpoena under the Criminal Procedure Act.
+The Crown Solicitor's Office recently noted some conflicting legal argument that suggested that a police officer might not be able to issue a subpoena.
+To put this beyond doubt, this suggested amendment changes sections 222 and 224 to clarify that a police officer can issue a subpoena.
+Additionally, section 218 will be amended so that police officers will not be personally liable for any costs incurred.

 Schedule 7 amends the District Court Act 1973 to create the position of Judicial Registrar.
-The Judicial Registrar will have the power to hear and determine notices of motion to finality, and will exercise the following functions and powers:

-• Preside as a Master of the District Court to facilitate orderly and expeditious discharge of cases;

-• Maintain close, confidential liaison with the Judiciary in providing and seeking specialist legal procedural advice and assistance;

-• Conduct call overs, status conferences, pre-trial conferences, show cause hearings and directions hearings (both in person and by telephone);

-- Consider applications for adjournment from hearing and arbitration listings; - Allocate cases to judges for case management; - Assist as required with the case management of the specialist lists; - Hear and determine notices of motion; - Provide advice and assistance on case management; and - Refer appropriate matters to arbitration and mediation.
+The Judicial Registrar will have the power to hear and determine notices of motion to finality, and will exercise the following functions and powers: preside as a master of the District Court to facilitate orderly and expeditious discharge of cases; maintain close, confidential liaison with the judiciary in providing and seeking specialist legal procedural advice and assistance; conduct callovers, status conferences, pre-trial conferences, show cause hearings and directions hearings, both in person and by telephone; consider applications for adjournment from hearing and arbitration listings; allocate cases to judges for case management; assist as required with the case management of the specialist lists; hear and determine notices of motion; provide advice and assistance on case management; and refer appropriate matters to arbitration and mediation.